Achievable logoAchievable logo

 Disclosure of non-public client data

-In general, registered persons are prohibited from disclosing non-public client data (e.g. account activity, contract details) without explicit approval from the client.
-This rule generally applies to all situations unless trading authority or legal jurisdiction applies.
-If a client’s partner, spouse, or any other third party has power of attorney, they may be provided non-public information related to the account any time a request is made.
+In general, registered persons may not disclose non-public client data (e.g., account activity, contract details) without explicit client approval.
+This rule generally applies unless trading authority or legal jurisdiction applies.
+If a client’s partner, spouse, or another third party has power of attorney, they may be provided non-public account information upon request.

-Legal jurisdiction typically refers to a governmental entity empowered to request this information.
-Here’s a list of entities that could be provided non-public client data without their approval:
+Legal jurisdiction typically refers to a governmental entity with authority to request this information.
+Here are examples of entities that may receive non-public client data without client approval:

 Margin accounts

 The process of opening a margin account has already been covered in a previous chapter.
-This section should serve as a review.
+This section is a review.

 • Hypothecation agreement